 What’s the timeline of fentanyl detox?

 Fentanyl is distributed in various forms, from injectables to extended-release patches.
 The onset of withdrawal will depend on the medium by which the narcotic is consumed.
 However, opioid withdrawal syndrome in general will usually begin within 12 to 30 hours from the last dose.
 The effects generally subside after 5 days.

 Fentanyl is a synthetic opioid that shares many withdrawal symptoms with other types of opioids.

 Opioid withdrawal in general is marked by a variety of symptoms, including:

 Can you detox at home?

-There are several potential life threatening side-effects associated with opioid withdrawal and detoxification: respiratory failure, heart attack, and others.
+There are several potential life-threatening side-effects associated with opioid withdrawal and detoxification: respiratory failure, heart attack, and others.
 For this reason, detox at home is only advisable under strict medical supervision.

-Yet, there is obvious upside to a fentanyl detox from home: the recovery process can begin within the comfort of one’s home and with as little interruption to one’s life as possible.
+Yet, there is an obvious upside to a fentanyl detox from home: the recovery process can begin within the comfort of one’s home and with as little interruption to one’s life as possible.
 That’s where Elite Home Detox can help.

 Safe And Effective At-Home Detox With Elite Home Detox

 Elite Home Detox gives patients the tools to recover from fentanyl addiction without the stress of more traditional inpatient or outpatient treatment options.
 Our team of board-certified M.D.s and health-care professionals ensure that you have the best possible oversight and care on your journey to recovery.